OCA/stock-logistics-workflow/stock_picking_operation_loss_quantity/README.rst

 - Then, an operator can decide to validate the inventory loss or to cancel the picking.

+- If a "Loss Auto-Clear Threshold" is configured (value greater than 0), once this threshold is reached, the system automatically reserves the entire remaining quantity of that quant in the Loss Picking.

 Known issues / Roadmap
 ======================